Hualien County: Energy

 Hualien County houses the hydroelectric Bihai Power Plant with an installed capacity of 61.2 MW and coal-fired Hoping Power Plant with a capacity of 1,320 MW, the fourth largest coal-fired power plant in Taiwan.
 Both power plants are located in Xiulin Township.

-Due to the power plant, Hoping is also the location of a deep water bulk cargo port.
-Hoping port is located in Hoping Village, Xiulin Township.
+Due to its power plant, Hoping is also the location of a deep water bulk cargo port.
+Hoping Port is located in Hoping Village, Xiulin Township.

 Tourist attractions

+In 2023, Booking.com included Hualien as the only Asian city on its list of "Most Welcoming Cities on Earth."
+In 2024, Hualien was selected "Asia’s Top 9 Nature Destinations" by Agoda.